tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 - Your Azure service principal
 - The URL Path and HTTP Verb that you're calling

-For how to get service principal, see - [Create an Azure Active Directory service principal application from the Azure CLI](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/service-principal-from-cli).
+For how to get a service principal, see - [Create an Azure Active Directory service principal application from the Azure CLI](https://docs.microsoft.com/azure/communication-services/quickstarts/identity/service-principal-from-cli).

 Once you have service principal created, you can use one of its secrets for authentication to access Communication Services for creating users, issuing user access tokens, or sending SMS messages.